nus-cs2103-AY2223S1/ip/docs/README.md

 - Words in `UPPER_CASE` are the parameters to be supplied by the user.<br/>e.g. in todo `TASK_DESCRIPTION`, `TASK_DESCRIPTION` is a parameter which can be used as `todo complete assignments`.
 - Items in square brackets are optional.
-- For commands that involve date and time, the symbols are representated as such:
+- For commands that involve date and time, the symbols are represented as such:
   - `Y`: Year
   - `M`: Month
   - `D`: Day